rubocop/ruby-style-guide/README.md

    ```

 * <a name="no-for-loops"></a>
-    Never use `for`, unless you know exactly why.
+    Do not use `for`, unless you know exactly why.
 Most of the time iterators
     should be used instead. `for` is implemented in terms of `each` (so
     you're adding a level of indirection), but with a twist - `for`
     doesn't introduce a new scope (unlike `each`) and variables defined